Work In Progress Branches

 Saves the contents of the working directory to the current branch's WIP branch,

-.
+in similar manner to switch and sync.
 Changes should not be made to the base branch until the WIP branch is restored.
 Syncing will still work in this state.

 The command will fail if the WIP branch already exists.
 The existing WIP branch

-can be deleted with the standard metro delete branch
+can be deleted with the standard metro delete branch command.

 metro wip restore